Finding a family dentist can be an overwhelming experience. With so many dental care options out there, it can be difficult to know where to start.

 Preventive dentistry is an important part of maintaining a healthy lifestyle.
 Good oral health habits, such as regular brushing and flossing, along with regular visits to our office, are essential for preventing dental problems before they start.
 We help keep your teeth and gums healthy, which will reduce the need for costly and painful treatments.

 Gentle Caring Dentistry has built a reputation in the Fremont, Clyde, and Oak Harbor, OH communities for providing friendly, progressive dental care with a gentle touch.
-Dr. Douglas Bowman and our team of knowledgeable professionals are committed to your health and well-being, offering the highest-quality care available in an environment that will make you feel at home.
+Our team of knowledgeable professionals are committed to your health and well-being, offering the highest-quality care available in an environment that will make you feel at home.

 We truly enjoy creating beautiful, functional smiles, and to meet all your dental needs, we offer a wide range of dental treatments, from preventive care and cleanings to aesthetic dentistry and full-mouth reconstruction.

 Gentle Caring Dentistry is committed to providing you with the most accurate, safest and most proficient treatment available in Dentistry.
 For this reason, we continually invest in the latest digital technologies and bring it to all our patients.

 At Gentle Caring Dentistry, our dentists’ believe that healthy teeth and gums are the foundation of every beautiful smile.
 For this reason, routine oral exams are as essential as brushing, flossing, and rinsing for the strength and beauty of your smile.
 These exams allow our dentists to catch problems at an early stage before they have a chance to develop into more serious problems.
 Our general dentistry screenings and treatments help in ensuring a healthy and youthful smile for you!